csci3320/example_final_projects/README.md

 Note that the example files are far shorter than your actual final project should be.

 ## flights.py:
-Example of a non-linear data structure that is directed and has weights.
-It is directed because we have flights not every airport has a return flight (at least in our code).
+Example of a non-linear data structure that is undirected and has weights.
+It is undirected because we have flights in pairs.
 It is weighted because our flight time class keeps track of how long each flight is.
+[Note: The previous version of flights.py was directed.]

 ## construction.py
 Example of a non-linear data structure that is directed and doesn't have weights.
 It is directed because you can go backwards, and it doesn't have weights because we don't need a special edge class to store weights